 We strongly recommend that you bring someone to crew for you.
 Not only will a crew provide a psychological lift, but having one will ensure that you have the food and drink you prefer and changes of clothing along the way.
 On this page you’ll find suggestions on where and how to crew a WS runner.
 Be sure to familiarize yourself with the Crew Rules, and note the following:

 - Crew access to some of the mountain checkpoint locations may be restricted or prohibited due to snowfall and the necessity of emergency vehicle access.
-Any last minute changes will be discussed at the trail briefing at Squaw Valley.
+Any last minute changes will be discussed at the pre-race briefing and crew briefing at Squaw Valley.

 - Crews should be equipped with flashlights.